 Update: Line 1 of Form IT-40 assumes conformity with the Internal Revenue Code for federal changes adopted after Jan.
 1, 2011.
-If the Indiana state legislature does not conform to the most current changes to the Internal Revenue Code, you may have to amend your return at a later date to reflect any differences between Indiana and federal law.
+If the Indiana state legislature does not conform to these federal code changes, you may have to amend your return at a later date to reflect any differences between Indiana and federal law.
 You may wish to periodically check the Department's homepage at www.in.gov/dor/index.htm for updates.